-The city of Porto is full of little ‘treasures’, from the most beautiful bookshop in the world to one of most legendary restaurants.
-In this scenario, the historic stores and Porto’s oldest cafés also take pride of place.
-These are places that have survived the passage of time and keep their doors open to welcome people from Porto and the rest of the world tourists.
+The city of Porto is full of little ‘treasures’, from the most beautiful bookshop in the world to one of the most legendary restaurants.
+In this scenario, Porto’s historic stores and oldest cafés also take pride of place.
+These are places that have survived the passage of time and keep their doors open to welcome locals and tourists.

 Some of them are iconic and part of Porto’s façade.
-Its beauty is irrefutable, as is its history.
-Between meetings and get-togethers, these were some of the places chosen to discuss politics, the city’s developments, or simply get together with college friends for a moment of entertainment.
+Their beauty is irrefutable, as is their history.
+Between meetings and get-togethers, these were some of the places chosen to discuss politics, developments in the city, or simply get together with friends from college for a moment of fun.

-I’m sure you’re perfectly familiar with the ones we’re going to show you, but do you know what happened there?
+I’m sure you’re familiar with the ones we’re about to show you, but do you know what happened there?

 Table Of Contents